vulcandth/polished-atlas/web/atlas/README.md

 - `VITE_CONNECTION_GRAPH_URL`: Path or URL to the JSON produced by `generate_map_connections.py`.
 Defaults to `/maps/day/animated/NewBarkTown_connections.json`.
 - `VITE_ROOT_MAP`: Override the root label used when building the atlas layout.
 Defaults to `NewBarkTown`.
+- `VITE_NEIGHBORHOOD_MANIFEST_URL`: Override the manifest URL.
+When provided, time-of-day selection in the UI is disabled and the supplied manifest is used as-is.

 ## Notes